Ahmadk-g/WordWander/README.md

    - The user has the option to start a new round and guess a different secret word.
 5. Command for Quitting:
    At any time, the user can quit the game by entering 'q'.
+6. Clear Terminal:
+   The terminal is cleared every time a new function is called to simulate a new page appearance.

 # How to play